 Zattini is an online retailer specializing in fashion, owned by Brazilian sports retailer Netshoes (see above).
 Zattini only operates in Brazil and has 9.4 million visitors per month.
 The Netshoes and Zattini marketplace systems are connected and sellers can register once to sell on both websites, if their products are suitable.
 Like all other Brazilian marketplaces, only Brazilian-registered businesses can apply to sell on Zattini.

 Privalia is a fashion retailer and marketplace with the unusual distinction of selling in southern Europe and Latin America.
 It has 7.9 million visits per month, 34% of which are from Brazil, 27% from Italy, 22% from Spain and 16% from Mexico.
 It has a flash sale model and is owned by French online retailer Veepee.

 About the data

-This article covers online marketplaces (either pure-play marketplaces or retailers with a third-party marketplace) with more than 2.5 million monthly visits from within Latin America, based on data from SimilarWeb.
+This article covers online marketplaces (either pure-play marketplaces or retailers with a third-party marketplace) with more than two million monthly visits from within Latin America, based on data from SimilarWeb.
 A global list of online marketplaces, based on the same data, is available in The World’s Top Online Marketplaces.

 We have excluded online retailers whose marketplace forms a very small part of their overall business, as well as marketplaces with a consumer-to-consumer model, and marketplaces with a very narrow product niche.